IntersectMBO/plutus/doc/plutus-core-spec/README.md

 This directory contains a draft of a version of the Plutus Core specification updated so that the language is parametric over a collection of built-in types and functions.
-It also updates the specification to reflect the fact that built-in functions can now be partially applied.
-Click [here](https://ci.iog.io/job/input-output-hk-plutus/master/x86_64-linux.packages.plutus-core-spec/latest/download/1) to open a PDF of the most recent version of the specification in the main branch of this repository.
+It also updates the specification to reflect the fact that built-in functions can now be partially applied.  ~Click [here](https://ci.iog.io/job/input-output-hk-plutus/master/x86_64-linux.packages.plutus-core-spec/latest/download/1) to open a PDF of the most recent version of the specification in the main branch of this repository.~  The link given in the previous sentence currently appears to be broken.
+Would-be readers should build the PDF themselves: on a Linux system, `make` in the main source directory sholud do this.

 This version is currently restricted to untyped Plutus Core only.
 We will add a specification of a typed version of Plutus Core at a later date.
 For the time